microsoft/api-guidelines/graph/GuidelinesGraph.md

 ### Recommended Modeling Patterns

-There are different approaches to design an API resource model in situations with multiple variants of common concept.
+There are different approaches for designing an API resource model in situations with multiple variants of a common concept.
 Type Hierarchy, Facets, and Flat bag of properties are three most often used patterns in Microsoft Graph today:

 -   Type hierarchy is represented by one abstract base type with a few common